mhnowak/appunite_clock/README.md

 - You can simulate 5:3 aspect ratio while using `ScaffoldOfClockWith5to3AspectRatio` Widget instead of `ScaffoldOfClock`.
 - Recommended to run iPad Pro(12.9-inch) (3rd generation) - horizontally

+# Special thanks to:

+- Łukasz who made the designs and Tomek from Visual Panda,
+- Paweł Rąbel for code review,
+- AppUnite for giving me the oppurtinity and support to create this project.